Children-in-Families/oscar-web/guides/developer/README.md

 NOTE: To detach the tty **without also terminating the Rails container**, you need to use the escape sequence **Ctrl+P** followed by **Ctrl+Q**.

-## Pre-Commit and Pre-Push Hooks

-Using bash scripts to check commit and ran test before pushing to GitHub

-`chmod +x scripts/*.bash`
-And then run
-`./scripts/install-hooks.bash`

 ## Troubleshooting

 #### Issue pending migrations when starting Docker container